Looking for a Volunteer Opportunity?

 Administrative Assistants

-Dental Assistant
+Dental Assistants

-Dental Assistants assist with any dental services and sterilization
+Dental Assistants assist with any dental services and sterilization.

 Special Projects

-Special Project volunteers assist clinic staff in short term projects such as the yearly raffle, open house or representing CVFC at community events
+Special Project volunteers assist clinic staff in short term projects such as the yearly raffle, open house or representing CVFC at community events.

 Janitorial/Cleaning Services